zimolzak/fakedata/Readme.md

     ./make_npa_city_state.sh    # needs to be run one time only ./fakedata.py

-Outputs CSV files of lab data, histology+genes, and demographics (labs.csv, patients.csv, tumor.csv).
+Outputs CSV files of demographics + histology + genes, and lab data (patients.csv, labs.csv).

 Input files: